Jia Tolentino: Career

 On August 6, 2019, Tolentino published a collection of essays entitled Trick Mirror: Reflections on Self-Delusion.
-It made its debut on The New York Times Bestseller List on August 25, coming in at #2 on the Combined Print & E-Book Non-fiction list.
+It made its debut on The New York Times Best Seller List on August 25, coming in at #2 on the Combined Print & E-Book Non-fiction list.
 In a review for The New York Times, Maggie Doherty wrote: "Tolentino’s earnest ambivalence, expressed often throughout the book, is characteristic of millennial life-writing, and it can be contrasted with boomer self-satisfaction and Gen X disaffection in the same genre."
 Slate columnist Laura Miller wrote in her review of the book, "Tolentino is a classical essayist along the lines of Montaigne, threading her way on the page toward an understanding of what she thinks and feels about life, the world, and herself."
-Lauren Oyler's negative review of Trick Mirror in the London Review of Books, "skewer[ed] the essays’ shallowness and prose quality," though Tolentino reacted positively to the review, calling it a "cleansing, illuminating experience to be read with such open disgust!"
+Lauren Oyler's negative review of Trick Mirror in the London Review of Books criticized the work as being overly dependent on using Tolentino's personal experiences to substantiate her ideas, and challenged her political analysis as a "shoddy mode of thinking".

 Her 2021 reporting on the conservatorship of Britney Spears, co-authored with Ronan Farrow, attracted international attention, with the piece being described as "blistering" by Tyler Aquilina in Entertainment Weekly and as a "journalistic reference text on Britney Spears" by Dirk Peitz in Die Zeit.

-In January 2023, Tolentino made a cameo in the HBO Max show Gossip Girl (2021).
+In January 2023, Tolentino made a cameo in the HBO Max show Gossip Girl.

 Personal life

-Tolentino met her partner, Andrew Daley, an architect, while they were students at UVA.
+Tolentino met her husband, Andrew Daley, an architect, while they were students at the University of Virginia.
 In the essay "I Thee Dread" in her book Trick Mirror, Tolentino writes at length about her ambivalence toward marriage.
-According to Tolentino, she married her partner in November 2021.

-On August 15, 2020, Tolentino announced via Instagram that she had given birth to a baby girl.
+Together, they have two children.